hashicorp/aws-service-catalog-engine-for-tfc/README.md

 ### Amazon SQS
 The Amazon SQS contains information regarding Service Catalog workloads.
 The Amazon SQS service can provide information regarding Lambda triggers, tagging, access policies, and more for a given queue.
 It also contains the dead-letter queue.
 Each queue has its own “message retention period,” which is the duration that the messages will be kept.
 The message retention period is configurable, and is set to 4 days by default for the TFC-RE.
 For more information on Amazon SQS, please refer to this AWS developer [documentation](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html), and for more information on setting queue attributes, please refer to this AWS developer [documentation](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SetQueueAttributes.html).

+# TFE Token Rotation
+To monitor token rotation, an AWS Admin can search for metrics related to the `TerraformEngineRotateToken` event rule in AWS CloudWatch.

 ## Monitoring with TFC

 ### Run Outputs